 Is there redemptive power in visual arts?
 Do artists have the ability to control and shift the narrative through their work?
 These are questions that inform my creative process while creating this ongoing body of work; I believe both to be true.
 In the same way that literature continues to be a tool for shaping the human psyche, I believe visual arts carry the same ability.

 In the United States and abroad, the hair types and styles that are distinctively akin to Black people and culture continue to be policed and labeled as unkempt, unruly, unattractive, and unprofessional.
 While we proudly celebrate and adorn these styles with beads, barrettes, and other accessories within our cultural norms, they continue to be labeled unacceptable.
-In schools worldwide, there are rules set in place deeming cornrows, barber designs, hair beads, afros, locs, and protective styles that use hair extensions as “violations of the dress code”.
+In innumerable schools throughout the world, there are rules set in place deeming cornrows, barber designs, hair beads, afros, locs, and protective styles that use hair extensions as “violations of the dress code”.
 "Violations" that are punishable by ridicule, suspension, exclusion from extracurricular activities, and expulsion.
 Still, in 2019, Black women and men are faced with similar discrimination in the workplace.